asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ## Using custom messages

-Right now communication with our grain is quite simple: both `TurnOn` and `TurnOff` metods accept and return a predefined `google.protobuf.Empty` message.
-In this section we will try to receive a custom message from a grain.
+Right now communication with our grain is quite simple: both `TurnOn` and `TurnOff` methods accept and return a predefined `google.protobuf.Empty` message.
+In this section, we will try to receive a custom message from a grain.

 ### Creating a custom message

-Let's say we want to get a smar bulb's state.
-For simplicity, let's create a `GetSmartBulbStateResponse` which only contains smart bulb's state:
+Let's say we want to get a smart bulb's state.
+For simplicity, let's create a `GetSmartBulbStateResponse` that only contains a smart bulb's state:

 `Messages.proto`: